 This course examines the historical development of Radio and Television broadcasting with an examination of the interrelationships between artistic and technological forms, as well as industry, social, and cultural trends.
-The commercial and noncommercial models of support, governmental regulations, and impact on programming, and future society, technology will be a primary focus.
+The commercial and noncommercial models of support, governmental regulations, and impact on society, programming, and future technology will be a primary focus.

-Prerequisite(s): Successful completion of preceding Foundation Studies courses
+Prerequisite(s): Successful completion of a preceding foundation course